-This other question is a little different; you said He will always have those scars for all eternity; how sad it will be to those who are redeemed beholding the King of Glory with scars on His hands and feet because of our sins.
+I have two questions: Who are we to deserve such a sacrifice as Jesus made for us?
+And, why will Jesus have those scars for all eternity?
+How sad it will be to those who are redeemed beholding the King of Glory with scars on His hands and feet because of our sins.

-1) created man, a being far inferior to the angels but sharing with them the attributes of intellect, agency (freedom of choice) and eternal existence, and
+1. He created us, beings far inferior to the angels, but sharing with them the attributes of intellect, agency (freedom of choice) and eternal existence.

-2) gave man a perfect set of laws to live by and said that any violation of His laws (even those we only thought about) would be punishable by death.
+2. He gave us a perfect set of laws to live by and said that any violation of His laws (even those we only thought about) would be punishable by death.
 No exceptions.
 Perfect justice.

-3) became a man Himself and took upon Himself the punishment for every violation of His law in the history of mankind, giving His life to pay the penalty due us.
-Finally He
+3. Became a man Himself and took upon Himself the punishment for every violation of His law in the history of mankind, giving His life to pay the penalty due us.

-4) decreed that anyone among the family of man who accepted His act of love by faith would escape the penalty due them, whether they deserved it or not.
+4. Finally, He decreed that anyone among us who accepted His act of love by faith would escape the penalty due them, whether they deserved it or not.
 And not only that, they would receive the incredible reward of living in His presence forever as a member of His own family, blessed beyond measure.
 Perfect love.